grafana/developer-advocacy/processes/How to contribute to Grafana Labs docs.md

 git clone https://github.com/grafana/loki.git
 ```

+The Cloud docs are not project-specific and are held in [the Grafana website repo](https://github.com/grafana/website).

 ### Create a new branch

 Within the GitHub UI, create a new branch for your changes.
 Different projects might use different naming conventions, but something like `docs-revamp-logql-page` would work.